 Relatively few customers account for a substantial portion of the Company's revenues.
 In 2021, two customers accounted for 10% or greater individually, and 92% in the aggregate of the Company's total net sales.
-At December 31, 2021, four customers with an accounts receivable balance of 10% or greater individually accounted for a combined 86% of the Company's accounts receivable balance of 10% or greater individually accounted for a combined 85% of the Company's accounts receivable.
-In 2020, two customers accounted for a combined 85% of the Company's accounts receivable.
+At December 31, 2021, four customers with an accounts receivable balance of 10% or greater individually accounted for a combined 86% of the Company's accounts receivable.
+In 2020, two customers accounted for 10% or greater individually, and 76% in the aggregate of the Company's total net sales.
+At December 31, 2020, three customers with an accounts receivable balance of 10% or greater individually accounted for a combined 85% of the Company's accounts receivable.